 The course was taught in a studio-style environment with strong emphasis in discovery and inquiry.
 Considerable class time was allotted for hands-on exploration.
 When relevant demonstrations were presented, students were encouraged to try the demonstrations themselves.
-Science content will include a general description of motion (displacement, speed, accelerations) and energy.
-The particulate nature of matter was acknowledged in modeling of solids as three dimensional mass-spring array and in the kinetic theory of gases.
-Estimation activities will help develop number sense and address students' unease with vague problems and uncertain quantities.
-The mathematical component of the course will provide deep conceptual mathematical support for the physical systems.
+The science content included a general description of motion (displacement, speed, accelerations) and energy.
+The particulate nature of matter was acknowledged in modeling of solids as three-dimensional mass-spring array and in the kinetic theory of gases.
+Estimation activities helped develop number sense and address students' unease with vague problems and uncertain quantities.
+The mathematical component of the course provided deep conceptual mathematical support for the physical systems.
 Emphasis was on the concept of the mathematical function, rate of change, and covariational reasoning.
 Real physical systems were approximated by simpler systems that can be modeled mathematically.
 A goal was for students to become accustomed to working with functions, variables, parameters, composition of functions, and inverse functions.
 Specific algebraic functions will include linear, quadratic, inverse (reciprocal), sinusoidal, and exponential.
 In the final several weeks of the course the students used the engineering design process to construct a simple working musical instrument.
-The instruments included flutes made of PVC pipe, copper pipe or bar stock glockenspiel-type instruments, stringed instruments, and air column instruments.
+The instruments included: flutes made of PVC pipe, copper pipe or bar stock; glockenspiel-type instruments, stringed instruments; and air column instruments.
 Broad topic areas of mathematical and physical systems relevant to musical instruments follow:

 Static elastic systems. (a) Linear relationships.
-Hooke's law: Students will investigate the extension of a spring (proportional relationship between force and displacement) and connect with proportional reasoning.
-Elastic materials: students will explore the connection between the spring constant and Young's modulus.
-Particulate nature of matter: By modeling a solid as small masses connected by springs, calculate the interatomic spring constant using Young's modulus and estimated atomic spacing.
+Hooke's law: Students investigated the extension of a spring (proportional relationship between force and displacement) and connected this through proportional reasoning.
+Elastic materials: students explored the connection between the spring constant and Young's modulus.
+Particulate nature of matter: By modeling a solid as small masses connected by springs, students calculated the interatomic spring constant using Young's modulus and estimated atomic spacing.
 (Interestingly, the stiffness of the interatomic bond for typical metals is comparable to the stiffness of springs that the students use in the Hooke's law activity.)
-Distinguish proportionality from linear relationships, that is, recognize the significance of the intercept. (b) Quadratic relationships.
-Investigate the energy stored in a spring.
-Connect to related systems in students' experiences.
+Students were pressed to distinguish proportionality from linear relationships, that is, recognize the significance of the intercept. (b) Quadratic relationships.
+Students investigated the energy stored in a spring and connected this to related systems in students' experiences.

 Oscillating systems.
-Investigate sinusoidal functions, both mathematically using a computer to manipulate $y(x) = A \sin (Bx + C) + D$, and physically, by studying the oscillations of a hanging spring with various masses.
+Students investigated sinusoidal functions, both mathematically, using a computer to manipulate $y(x) = A \sin(Bx + C) + D$ , and physically, by studying the oscillations of a hanging spring with various masses.
 Investigate energy (kinetic, potential, total) in oscillating spring system. (see also Appendix for example of one three-hour activity on vibrations from a related course).
-Resonance of simple mechanical systems was studied, and extensions to more complex mechanical systems, as well as electrical systems, were explored.
+Resonance of simple mechanical systems was studied, and extensions to more complex mechanical systems as well as electrical systems were explored.